 Lead generation is defined as the process of finding and developing potential customers for your business’s products and services.
 It’s an ongoing process that is all about turning prospects into engagers.
 Through targeted lead generation, potential clients interact with your content with the goal of completing calls-to-action and become prospects (or leads) for your sales and outreach team to pursue.

-Lead generation depends on compelling content and tools that are designed to engage with strangers and, ultimately, capture information about them.
+Lead gen depends on compelling content and tools that are designed to engage with strangers and, ultimately, capture information about them.
 Digital lead generation techniques can be direct, such as ads or targeted emails, or indirect, like social posts, blogs, and shareable tangential content.
 This moves potential prospects through the lead generation funnel.

-A successful website lead generation depends on combining different channels to increase the chance that a prospect will complete a call-to-action and begin their journey down the lead generation funnel.
+A successful website lead generation depends on combining different channels to increase the chance that a prospect will complete a call-to-action and begin their journey down the funnel.
 Once this journey starts, your leads become the focus of sales and outreach marketing.

 Best Lead Generation Tips